George Nedungatt: Professor and expert

 For about 35 years (1973-2007), he taught canon law at the Oriental Institute, and served as the dean of its Faculty of Eastern Canon Law (1981-1987).
 There he taught Theology of Law, Philosophy of Law, Clerics and Laity, Magisterium, Juridical Methodology, and Canonical Latin.
 After his retirement from teaching, in order to complete some academic works, he remained in the Jesuit community of the Oriental Institute until 29 February 2012, on which day he returned to his province (Kerala).
 He was a visiting professor at the Institute of Oriental Canon Law (IOCL) of Dharmaram Vidya Kshetram Bangalore (India) from 1999 to 2012, and a resident teacher from 2012 to 2015.
 There he taught Theology of Law, Philosophy of Law and at times Latin.
 From the IOCL, he went to the Jesuit community of Kalady (India), where he continued his research and publication.
 In March 2022, he was transferred to Christ Hall, where he lived until his death.
 A scholar of international reputation, Nedungatt wrote several well-known books and articles.
 His competence in various areas is manifest in his works like The Laity and Church Temporalities: Appraisal of a Tradition.

 Nedungatt was a consultor of the Pontifical Commission for the Revision of the Eastern Code of Canon Law (1973-1990).
 As the Relator of the committee on Clerics and Ecclesiastical Magisterium, he drafted its canons, many of which passed with little or no change, into the code.
 He has left his mark on the very heading of the eastern code.
 Nedungatt was consultor of the Congregation for the Eastern Churches, of the Congregation for the Causes of Saints, and of the Pontifical Council for Legislative Texts.
 He did significant work as the president of the Apostolic Tribunal in the cause of St Alphonsa; and as the postulator in the cause of St Mariam Thresia.
 He worked for some time as the postulator of the causes of the Servant of God Joseph Vithayathil and of St Devasahayam Pillai, among others.

-He spoke English, Italian, French, German, Spanish, and Portuguese, besides his own mother tongue Malayalam.
+He spoke English, Italian, French, German, Spanish, and Portuguese, besides own mother tongue Malayalam.
 For purposes of research, he could handle ancient languages like Sanskrit, Syriac, Hebrew and Greek.
 Many Jesuits know him as their Latin professor.
-This language facility was an invaluable tool which opened before him a wide world of knowledge and made his works erudite.
+His language proficiency opened before him a wide world of knowledge and made his works erudite.

 Very few students chose Nedungatt as the director of their doctoral dissertation.
 He was demanding and wanted his students to work hard as he did.
 Thirteen students wrote doctoral dissertation under his guidance.

 From the stipends he received from priestly ministry in Germany and Italy, with the permission of his superiors, he financed houses built for the poor in his home parish.

 Personal life and death

-Nedungatt died at Christ Hall, Kozhikode, Kerala, India on 26 October 2022, at the age of 89.
+Nedungatt died at Christ Hall, Kozhikode, Kerala, India on 26 October 2022, at the age of 89, and was buried in the Jesuit cemetery of Christ Hall on 28 October.